yuluntian/yuluntian.github.io/_pages/about.md

 I will be joining the Robotics Department at the University of Michigan as an Assistant Professor in Fall 2025!
 {: .blue}

-**To prospective students:** I am actively seeking highly motivated and talented PhD students starting in Fall 2025.
+**To prospective students: I am actively seeking highly motivated and talented PhD students starting in Fall 2025.
+[Click here for more details.](/students/)**
-If any of the following topics excite you:
 {: .blue}
-* Optimization and learning for state estimation and navigation
-* Spatial perception with learned representations
-* Distributed autonomy for multi-agent systems
-{: .blue}
-Please apply to [Michigan Robotics](https://robotics.umich.edu/academics/graduate/admissions/) and also reach out to me via [email](mailto:yulunt@umich.edu).
-Let's have a chat!
-{: .blue}

-I am passionate about developing **scalable and trustworthy multi-agent systems** that operate robustly over long periods of time without human intervention.
+I am passionate about developing **scalable and trustworthy autonomy** that operates robustly over long periods of time without human intervention.
-My current research applies tools from nonlinear and distributed optimization, graph theory, differential geometry, and machine learning to develop principled **algorithms with theoretical guarantees** and **real-world systems** for multi-agent perception and navigation.
+My current research applies tools from nonlinear and distributed optimization, machine learning, and graph theory to develop principled **algorithms with theoretical guarantees** and **real-world systems** for spatial perception, navigation, and multi-agent systems.

 I am a postdoc at UCSD working with [Prof. Nikolay Atanasov](https://natanaso.github.io).
 Previously, I was a postdoc at MIT [LIDS](https://lids.mit.edu/) and [AeroAstro](https://aeroastro.mit.edu/).